zrooda/discord-bot-starter/README.md

 👷🏻 **Work In Progress**

-A modern minimal starter template for Discord bots.
+A minimal starter template for personal Discord bots.

 - TypeScript
 - ESLint